wp-plugins/dotepub/readme.txt

 == Installation ==

-1. Upload dotepub.zip in WordPress from Plugins > Add New > Upload
+1. Search "dotepub" from Plugins > Add New > Search or upload dotepub.zip in WordPress from Plugins > Add New > Upload
 1. Activate the plugin through the 'Plugins' menu in WordPress
 1. Under Settings > dotEPUB, choose the blog and e-book settings that meet your needs